altera-fpga/hls-samples/Tutorials/Tools/platform_designer/README.md

       `jtag.sdc` contains timing constraints for the JTAG IP.

-3. Copy the IP you generated in Step 1 to the Intel Quartus® Prime project.
+3. Copy the IP you generated in Step 1 to the Quartus® Prime project.

    Linux: